nefiertsrebliS/mqtt-landroid-bridge/README.md

 # MQTT-Landroid-Bridge

 ## Worx (Kress, Landxcape and Ferrex) adapter for IP-Symcon
+### This repository has been closed and is no longer supported with updates
 IP-Symcon-Mowercontrol via MQTT and cloud

 This adapter connects IP-Symcon with your Worx-, Kress- ,Landxcape- or Ferrex-mower via Cloud.